senzing-garage/knowledge-base/HOWTO/quickstart-linux.md

 ## Initialize Senzing project

-These steps initialize the Senzing project by installing configuration into the Senzing database and adding exemplar data.
+These steps initialize the Senzing project by installing configuration into the Senzing database and adding sample data.

 1. Set environment variables
    Example: